textmate/latex.tmbundle/Support/help.markdown

 We recommend you use either Skim, if you are only going to be dealing with pdf files, or TeXniscope if you will also be dealing with dvi files.
 They both support pdfsync, though TeXniscope is not a universal binary as of this writing.

-To use one of these previewers, you must set the `TM_LATEX_VIEWER` environment variable to the name of the previewer.
-For example for TeXniscope, you would set the variable to have a value of `TeXniscope`.
+To use one of these previewers, you must set the Viewer preference in the Preferences panel.

 [texshop]: http://www.uoregon.edu/~koch/texshop/
 [texniscope]: http://www.ing.unipi.it/~d9615/homepage/texniscope.html